Federal Government Information

 Social Security Administration (SSA) – The SSA manages social security payments, which include retirement, disability, and survivor benefits paid in through a payroll tax on your wages.
 This page includes tools to understand your contributions so far and estimate future payments.
 In order to start receiving retirement benefits, you need to enroll.
-Here is a link to the SSA online application for receiving retirement benefits.

 Federal Student Aid (FAFSA) Application – The FAFSA is a free student aid application managed by the US Department of Education.
 Most colleges and universities encourage students to fill out this application as part of the process for determining financial aid.
 Aid packages typically include a combination of grants (money you don’t have to pay back), loans, and work-study funds.

 US Department of Veterans Affairs (VA) – The US Department of Veterans Affairs administers all benefits for US military veterans, their families, and survivors.
 This includes health care, education, and burial benefits.
-The VA Applying for Benefits page covers the different kinds of benefits and how to apply for each.